Da-Futura/cactuspaper/readme.md

 3) Pull in js dependencies using npm

->> nom install
+>> npm install

 4) Compile sass etc using gulp

 >> gulp

+5) Initialize database

+>> php artisan migrate

-5) Edit .env to suit either using mine or from the example provided.
+6) Edit .env to suit either using mine or from the example provided.
    The ALCHMEY API Key is necessary.

-5) Serve using
+7) Serve using

 >> php artisan server

-6) Troubleshoot enivitable troubles.
+8) Troubleshoot enivitable troubles.

-7) Since I didn't create an admin panel yet, you'll need to manually create Groups to join.
+9) Since I didn't create an admin panel yet, you'll need to manually create Groups to join.
 This can be done through phpmyadmin etc, but it may be more interesting/convenient to use tinker

 >> php artisan tinker